furkanyld/furkanyld/README.md

 I'm a computer engineering student passionate about software development.
 I enjoy building meaningful projects that combine technology and social benefit.
-Currently working on my graduation project: a handwriting OCR system using fine-tuned Tesseract for exam papers.

 ---